Getting caught without your compass in the Highlands of Scotland could find you in a bit of a sticky situation.

 - The sun is in it’s highest point in the sky at midday, and from here it is due south.
 The most important thing to remember is the different points the sun rises from relative to the seasons.
 In midsummer, it rises from the north east and in midwinter it rises from the south east.
 This is also the point of the day when the sun is at its warmest and therefore most effective for natural navigation, even when there is heavy cloud cover.

 - If you’ve got an analogue watch, you’ll find they come in handy here as an alternative to a compass.
 Point the hour hand directly into the sun and the the direction that lies directly between the hour hand and the number 12 is south.

-- Even on a cloudy, overcast day when the sun isn’t directly visible heat still filters through the clouds, and this makes rocks an excellent navigation tool in Scotland – where we often see quite a bit of cloud!
-The heat from the sun warms up the rock with the southern side generally being the warmest – so just touching a large rock can help work out what direction to to take.
+- Even on a cloudy, overcast day when the sun isn’t directly visible heat still filters through the clouds.
+This makes rocks an excellent navigation tool in Scotland – where we often see quite a bit of cloud!
+The heat from the sun warms up the rock with the southern side generally being the warmest.
+So just touching a large rock can help work out what direction to to take.

 - In the middle of the day, when the sun us highest in the sky, is when the most dramatic changes in surface water can be observed.
 Anything on the northern side will cast a shadow and stay wet for longer.
 Puddles are a great navigation tool especially on or near a path or trail.
 The puddles on the northern side will be much wetter than those on the southern.
 Even if there are no actual puddles if the ground is softer and wetter on one side, that is most likely the northern side with the southern side being dustier, harder and drier.